JasonLocklin/Dissertation/outline.md

 with little top-down interference.

 In contrast, self-directed investigation of an environment by goal-directed, internally initiated saccades, such as in visual search, requires a somewhat different strategy.
 Such saccades are, by definition, going to involve a greater degree of entanglement with conscious goal-monitoring mechanisms, and other high-level cognitive systems.
 As such, unlike reactive saccades, these voluntary saccades are very likely to involve move extensive functional brain areas, and exhibit somewhat different characteristics.
 Besides different functional brain structures, volitional and reactive saccades, also called targetting and express saccades, respectively in the literature, present different behavioral characteristics.
-For example, reactive saccades exhibit very short latencies when compared with volitional saccades [tk].
+For example, reactive saccades exhibit very short latencies when compared with volitional saccades [@Alahyane2007].

 #### Different Systems.